Lecture

 • plt.show(): displays the final plot

-Understanding these will help you build more complex visualizations step by step.
+Understanding these basics will help you build more advanced visualizations step by step.

 Quiz